Emergency Preparedness Plan

 Our number for use during office hours (M-F, 9-5) is (410) 337-6455.
 You can also leave messages at this number at any time.
 If there is an emergency, please call Goucher Security at (410) 337-6112.

 In the event of a major crisis affecting multiple locations, Goucher College will attempt to send email and phone messages to all participants’ emergency contacts within 72 hours of the event.

 All decisions regarding program operations are made with reference to data from a number of sources.
 In addition to the consular information sheets and advisory messages posted by the U.S. Department of State, our resident directors, host institutions, and faculty program directors use information gathered locally and through conversations with other providers in the city or country.
 In making individual decisions concerning participation, participants and their parents should carefully review the State Department Travel Advisories website listed above.
-ALL ICA program leaders are required to attend a Risk Assessment Workshop, offered annually by the Office of International Studies in the Fall Semester.
+ALL ICA program leaders are required to attend a Risk Assessment Workshop, offered annually by the Office of Global Education in the Fall Semester.

 Orientation for Participants

 Every Goucher College study abroad program begins with a predeparture orientation to the country, city, and host university, which includes, among other information, an explanation of any local risks identified by the U.S. State Department and tips for enhancing personal safety.
-In addition, the Office of International Studies distributes a local emergency contact information card to each participant.
+In addition, the Office of Global Education distributes a local emergency contact information card to each participant.
 Finally, host institutions, resident directors, and faculty program directors register each participant with the local U.S. Consulate or Interest Section upon arrival in the country.

 On-Site Care and Insurance